Enjoying the Holidays With RA

 5. Simplify the Gift Giving

-Save yourself from the time, crowds, and being on your feet for hours by doing your gift buying online.
-Some websites even offer gift wrapping and ship directly to the recipient - both great timesavers for you.
+Save yourself from the time, crowds and being on your feet for hours by doing your gift buying online.
+Some websites even offer gift wrapping and ship directly to the recipient — both are great timesavers for you.

 As for the presents you will be given in person, forget the wrapping paper and use gift bags instead.
-Pick gift bags up from your local dollar store and save yourself from achy hands you’d otherwise get from cutting and taping.
+Pick gift bags up from your local Dollar Store and save yourself from achy hands you would otherwise get from cutting and taping.

 6. Opt for Convenience

 You can cut corners by ordering prepared foods and desserts.
-You don’t have to make your own pie crusts and casseroles, or you could get the whole meal catered.
-Also, you don’t even have to bring out the fancy Chinaware and cookware.
+You do not have to make your own pie crusts and casseroles, or you could get the whole meal catered.
+Also, you do not even have to bring out the fancy Chinaware and cookware.

-Paper plates and cups, plastic flatware, and disposable roasting and baking pans mean less cleanup.
-And yes, the thought of paper plates might make you cringe – me too – but if you are the one standing at the kitchen sink, you might want to think twice.
+Paper plates and cups, plastic flatware and disposable roasting and baking pans mean less cleanup.
+Yes, the thought of paper plates might make you cringe – me too – but if you are the one standing at the kitchen sink, you might want to think twice.